ericbulloch/kwmd/concepts/cryptography.md

 **Please note**: It is not uncommon to see text that has been encoded with multiple formats.
 Two or more encoding can be used.
 CyberChef has a Magic recipe to help solve these.

 ## Hashing

+Hashing is the process that converts plain text data into a unique fixed size string of chararacters called a hash.